flora-comms/flora-docs/resources/git/third-party-apps.md

 ## Altium
 Use the built-in Altium version control
-Only submit finished versions to github.
+Only submit finished versions to github with the associated version number in the commit.